Systematic biases in parameter estimation on LISA binaries. II. The effect of excluding higher harmonics for spin-aligned, high-mass binaries: Comparison of mode amplitudes as modeled by different waveform families

 \subsection{\texorpdfstring{$(2,\,1)$}{(2, 1)} mode amplitudes in the near-equal-mass case at low spins}

 In Sec.~\ref{sec:spin_dependence}, we find ``spikes'' in the amount of systematic bias due to neglecting the $(3,\,2)$ mode in the $q=1.1,\,\iota=\pi/3$ case.
 We explain this behavior with the PN structure of the $(2,\,1)$ mode, noting the competition between LO and NLO contributions to this mode's amplitude depending on the values of the spin.
 This competition can be seen in the top panel of Fig.~\ref{fig:wf_amps}, where there are dips as a function of the frequency for various spin combinations shown in the $q=1.1$ panel of Fig.~\ref{fig:bias_vs_spin}.
 Notably, this behavior is captured by several different waveform approximants; we show the features as modeled by the \textsc{IMRPhenomHM} and \textsc{SEOBNRv5HM\_ROM} families, in addition to the \textsc{IMRPhenomXHM} family used throughout the main text.
 In all three cases, we see similar ``peaks'' in the systematic bias around these values of the spins.
+Importantly, this behavior can also be observed in NR simulations, further verifying its physical origin~\cite{Cotesta:2018fcv,Nagar:2020pcj,Estelles:2020twz,Scheel:2025jct}.